vigneshuvi/SwiftCSVExport/README.md

 - Able to give CSV file name.
 - Able to set CSV headers using fields.
 - Able to convert JSON string into CSV.
+- Able to Read the CSV file and convert to NSDictionary.

 First thing is to import the framework.
 See the Installation instructions on how to add the framework to your project.